Want to get married in Australia? You need a NOIM!

 Sometimes people will write ‘administration’ or ‘army’.
-Think of the following: if someone asked you what you do for a living, you wouldn’t answer ‘I am an administration’ or ‘I am an army’.
-Therefore you need to write ‘I am an administration assistant’ or ‘I am a soldier’.
+Think of the following: how would you answer the question ‘What do you do for a living?’.
+You wouldn’t answer ‘I am an administration’ or ‘I am an army’.
+Therefore you need to write ‘administration officer’ or ‘soldier’.

 Question 5: Conjugal Status

 If you’ve never been married before, then you need to write the words ‘never validly married’ (not ‘never married’)